abhjha1997/PLL_RVMYTH-Interface-/README.md

 ![image](https://user-images.githubusercontent.com/97835399/159152406-bc081145-8298-4939-b1c1-eeedb12b34a9.png)

-According to the current status the output waveform is not comming correctly...
+As per the current status the output waveform is not comming correctly...